ghi-electronics/Documentation/endpoint/tutorials/watchdog-timer.md

 ---

 A watchdog timer is used to reset the system if the system fails or locks up.
-The system internally will reset the watchdog timer so it never reaches zero and doesn't reset the system.

 It's recommend to run Watchdog inside a thread in the application.